Late Breaking Abstract Submission is now closed

 ABSTRACTS SUBMITTED BY EMAIL WILL NOT BE ACCEPTED.

 - The late breaking abstracts are reserved for highly relevant, impactful research.
 Only three Oral abstracts will be selected.

-- Selected abstracts must present orally and in person.
-SIOP 2022 will NOT offer any prerecorded oral presentations.
+- All Oral presentations must be IN PERSON in Ottawa, Canada.
+SIOP 2023 will NOT offer any prerecorded oral presentations.

 - Abstracts must be received by the announced deadline.
 Abstracts received after the deadline will not be considered.

 - Previous Publications of an Abstract – the work must not have been previously accepted by, or published in a peer reviewed journal at the time of abstract submission